pingcap/docs/develop/dev-guide-third-party-support.md

 >
 > Unless specified, support for [Application retry and error handling](/develop/dev-guide-transaction-troubleshoot.md#application-retry-and-error-handling) are not included for **Driver** or **ORM frameworks**.

-If you are having problems connecting to TiDB using the tools listed in this article, please submit an [issue](https://github.com/pingcap/tidb/issues/new?assignees=&labels=type%2Fquestion&template=general-question.md) on GitHub with details to help this tool making better.
+If you are facing problems connecting to TiDB using the tools listed in this article, please submit an [issue](https://github.com/pingcap/tidb/issues/new?assignees=&labels=type%2Fquestion&template=general-question.md) on GitHub with details to promote support on this tool.

 ## Driver